enginpost/jQMaps/README.md

     <script type="text/javascript" src="../jqmaps.js"></script>
   </head>
 ```
+*make note of the use of remote resources.
+In some cases, you may need to be on a Web server to test your code.*

-###Edit your jQMaps XML file to setup your markers and marker data
+####Edit your jQMaps XML file to setup your markers and marker data
 ```XML
 <jqmap>
   <config>